Show all 5 images

 The difficult, steep descent in the northwest over the Messerhaldenspitz (2175 m above sea.M level) to the Älpli and on to Malans is only recommended in good conditions and sufficient snow to the valleys.

 The practice of ski touring in open terrain is at your own risk.
-Every tourer is strongly advised to thoroughly prepare, plan routes and obtain up-to-date information on the snow and avalanche situation.
-Avalanche situation report and snow info: www.slf.ch
+Every tourer is strongly advised to prepare thoroughly, plan your route and obtain up-to-date information on the snow and avalanche situation.
+Avalanche report and snow info: www.slf.ch

-For accidents resulting from the use of the published information and the route information, any liability is rejected.
+For accidents that occur from the use of the published information and the route information, any liability is rejected.

-In case of doubt, let yourself be accompanied by experienced tourers or a mountain guide: www.praettigau.info/bergfuehrer
+If in doubt, let experienced tourers or a mountain guide accompany you: www.praettigau.info/bergfuehrer

 Ski tour in unsecured terrain.
 Complete safety equipment (avalanche detector, avalanche shovel, avalanche probe, mobile phone) and knowledge of proper handling are indispensable.